MihailoGrbic/Fuzzy-Logic-Target-Tracking/README.md

-# Fuzzy-Logic-Target-Tracking
+# Fuzzy Logic Target Tracking
-A simulation of a fuzzy logic controller for target tracking
+A simulation of a Fuzzy logic controller for target tracking.